 Pulse Wave Velocity

 For pulse wave velocity, the situation for consumer tools is even more sparse.
 I was reduced to a fingertip device, the iHeart, picked as being less unreliable and easier to use than the line of scales that measure pulse wave velocity.
 The recommendations suggest that decently reliable data from non-invasive devices is only going to be obtained by measures at the aorta and other core locations, or with more complicated regulated medical devices that use cuffs and sensors at several places on the body.
-Still, less reliable data can be smoothed out to some degree by taking the average of measures over time, and being consistent about position, finger used for a fingertip device, time of day, and so forth when the measurement is taken.
-It is fairly easy to demonstrate the degree to which these items can vary the output - just use the fingertip device on different fingers in succession and observe the result.
-All of this is a trade-off.
+My experience with a fingertip pulse wave velocity measure is that it is possible to obtain consistent measures at any given point in time, but there is a large variation from day to day even when striving to keep as many of the variables as consistent as possible: position, finger used for a fingertip device, time of day, time since last meal and exercise, and so forth.

 The schedule for a single person self-experimentation trial might look something as follows:

 - Day 1-7: Once or twice a day, take measures for blood pressure, pulse wave velocity, and heart rate variability.

 - Day 7: Bloodwork and DNA methylation test.